Guidance for those producing, processing, consuming, importing or exporting chemicals covered by the Chemical Weapons Convention (CWC)

 Making a declaration

-You can make your CWC declaration using the CWC UK National Authority’s online Declaration Database.
-In order for you to complete your declarations you will first need to register your site with the CWC UK National Authority.
-Once registered you will need to sign up to the CWC Declarations Database, providing details of your company’s Secretary or Registrar as the legal contact for your site(s).
+In order to complete a declaration you need to register your site with the CWC UK National Authority.
+Once registered, you can sign up to the CWC UK National Authority’s online Declaration Database and provide details of your company’s Secretary or Registrar as the legal contact for your site(s).
 You then will be assigned to your site(s).
+See the guidance on : .

 What happens to the information I declare?